-An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in profit or loss when the asset is derecognised.
+An intangible asset is derecognized on disposal, or when no future economic benefits are expected from use or disposal.
+Gains or losses arising from Derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognized in profit or loss when the asset is derecognized.